DaniilKabanov/CardioScripts/README.md

 Script, optimised for calculation of MEA-60 experimetal data obtained with HL-1 cells.

 #newMEAscrptAuto, #afmscript and #afmscript_doubleEBs provides information about RS amplitude, bpm, timepoints of R/S events, prominences of R and S peaks.

+#MEAscript v 2.0
+New version of MEAScript with all QRST detection options.